PEP ### - Wheel Variants - extending platform awareness¶

 Three new environment markers are introduced in dependency specifications:

-The markers are defined as sets of strings, and therefore MUST be matched via the in or not in operator, e.g.:
+The markers evaluating to sets of strings must be matched via the in or not in operator, e.g.:

 dep1; "foo" in variant_namespaces